Financial Statements of the Oxford Colleges (2014-15)

 The colleges are independent, self-governing and financially autonomous and their accounts are published under the accounting convention developed by the Charity Commissions for use by charities in the UK (the Charity SORP).

 Kellogg College and St Cross College do not have Royal Charters and, for accounting purposes, are departments of the University.
 As such, their financial results are consolidated into the University’s financial statements.

-Teaching, research and residential income, which accounted for 43% of aggregate income in 2013/14, rose by 4% to £180m.
-However, teaching, research and residential expenditure rose 6% to £292m indicating a subsidy by the colleges of £112m for the cost of these core activities.
+Teaching, research and residential income, which accounted for 43% of aggregate income in 2014/15, rose by 2.0% to £184m.
+However, teaching, research and residential expenditure rose by 3.0% to £301m indicating a subsidy by the colleges of £117m for the cost of these core activities.

-The value of college endowments grew by 6% during the year to £3.5bn.
+A year of strong investment performance saw the value of college endowments grow by 9% during the year to £3.87bn.